warpfork/shareworks-munger/README.md

 But you're at the mercy of your accounting department to tell you what the mapping is from {the distribution schedule name} to {whatever the actual stock is}.

-Yeah.
-Sorry.
-(I hope the rest of the converter was still worth it, at least.)